Keen to secure a graduate account role? We’ve put together some tips for anyone looking to break into the accounting industry.

-Reading the below will put you on the right path to answering these two questions and dramatically assist your potential success upon graduation.
+Reading the below will put you on the right path to answering these two questions, and will help assist your potential success upon graduation.

 Know the accounting firm you’re applying to

-You can’t apply everywhere, so before filling out any application, figure out which firms you wish to apply to and what you wish to do for them.
+You can’t apply everywhere, so before filling out any application, figure out which firms you wish to apply to and what you want to do for them.

-Whether it’s a big four professional service firm or an in-house finance department, each organisation will have its pros and cons.
+Whether it’s a ‘Big Four’ professional service firm or an in-house finance department, each organisation will have its pros and cons.
 Some will pay more, but work/life balance is sacrificed.
-Some offer broad skill development, others specialise you in one area.
+Some offer broad skill development, others specialise in one area.
 Understand your objective at the start.

-Each potential employer will ask you why you want to work for them, so make sure you have a clear answer that is specific to them.
-Do not simply copy and paste your application for each firm, this is a waste of your time.
-Applications take time, don’t rush them.
+Every potential employer will ask you why you want to work for them, so make sure you have a clear answer that is specific to them.
+Do not simply copy and paste your application for each firm.
+Applications take time, so don’t rush them.